Add Offline button for faulted devices

 I haven't checked if this is supported in the new UI, but if it isn't it should be too.

-#3 Updated by Stuart Espey over 1 year ago
+#3 Updated by Stuart Espey almost 2 years ago

 Dru Lavigne wrote: